Environments and migrations

 Specify a DatoCMS API token

-You can either pass it as a flag to every command, e.g.:
+You can pass the API token as a parameter to every command, e.g.:

 $ npx datocms migrations:run --api-token=<YOUR-API-TOKEN> [...]